fbpx

 Do they celebrate Halloween in Canada?

-Yes, Halloween is widely celebrated in Canada with costumes, trick-or-treating, and other festivities.
+Yes, people widely celebrate Halloween in Canada with costumes, trick-or-treating, and other festivities.

 What are some Halloween traditions?